 Select a time value by a single click.
-You will be prompted for User name and Password, enter admin and admin (the default user name The Playback window will prompt, and a playback begins from the point in time you selected, e.g., 30 seconds ago.
+You will be prompted for User name and Password, enter admin and admin (the default user name and password), and then click Login.

+The Playback window will prompt, and a playback begins from the point in time you selected, e.g., 30 seconds ago.
 This function allows you to quickly review what has just happened.